sheckman/sigcse2019/info/mg.md

 # Mark Guzdial

-Recipient of the 2019 SIGCSE award for Outstanding Contribution to CS Education
+Recipient of the 2019 SIGCSE Award for Outstanding Contribution to CS Education
 <br>
 Professor of Computer Science & Engineering
 <br>